Connect with us

 DTS:X Dialogue Level Control

 In addition to its immersive surround sound capabilities, DTS:X also provides dialog-level control.
-DTS:X sound engineers the ability to control the volume level of each sound object which can mean up to several hundred level adjustments before the content is provided to the home listener.
+DTS:X sound engineers have the ability to control the volume level of each sound object which can mean up to several hundred level adjustments before the content is provided to the home listener.

 However, due to differences between each home setup, DTS:X can also provide some of this capability in form of dialog control that does not affect the sound balance of other elements of the content you are listening to.